 Course instruction includes three main units: Variables, The Changing Surface of the Earth, and Animal Diversity and Environments.
 In the Variables unit, students participate in hands-on investigations to see how variables will affect various objects.
 In the Changing Surface of the Earth unit, students study landforms, various types of maps, soil formation, and structure and glaciers.
 In the Animal Diversity and Environments unit, students are introduced to many animals and their behaviors.
-Students will have science for two periods either semester 1 or semester 2.
-During the opposite semester, students will be enrolled in social studies for two periods.

-Social Studies
+Social Studies - 1 Period

 A content focus on the history, culture and economy of Pennsylvania and our region as the starting point for this course will allow the student to set themselves in a place and time as they begin their study of middle level Social Studies.
 An emphasis on the skills delineated in the PDE Elementary History Standards will allow the learner to organize their historical thinking into social, geographic, political and economic viewpoints and create a basis for the focus areas of the next three years of study.
 An understanding of the role of the individual as part of the group's economic, political and social identity and achievement will develop as students explore topics that focus on the concept that their experience as citizens of Pennsylvania has a history that will be, at times, different and at times, similar to the citizens of other parts of our nation and the world.
 The skills focused on in this course will be in general social studies abilities and understandings as well as individual development and identify as citizens of our community.
-Students will have social studies for two periods either semester 1 or semester 2.
-During the opposite semester, students will be enrolled in science for two periods